 Ultimately, what do you consider as the most valuable diplomatic mission worldwide?
 I believe that culture and art speak by very clear languages showing us in which direction countries and people are being developed.
 Consequently, we can observe what sort of values have been created and preserved by the time.

 The exhibition also offers Peterhof’s audio-visual presentations.
 Visitors can see nice photos and read about the Court.

 The exhibition is located on the second floor of the Bratislava Castle.
 The weather was nice, so I took a picture of Bratislava through the glass of a window.
 Well, a photograph was really cool.
-However, I wanted to make it special and turned it to monochrome style.
+However, I wanted to make it special and turned it to a monochrome style.
 Why?
 I thought about Bratislava in the next 20 years – how will it look?
-Perhaps, people will say that not much have changed.
+Perhaps, people will say that not much has changed.